Expansion plans for Thai resorts

 The vibrant holiday city on Thailand’s eastern Gulf coast is renowned for its beaches, water sports and nightlife.
-And at just under 150kms from Bangkok, it is the capital’s closest major beach resort, as well as a popular holiday destination for international tourists.
+And at just under 150kms from Bangkok, it is the capital’s closest major beach resort, as well as a popular holiday destination with international tourists.

 Marriott has now revealed that it is set to open two brand new hotels in Pattaya over the next five years.
 It is anticipated that 2024 will see the launch of a 900-room Marriott Marquis hotel and a 398-room JW Marriott property.
-Combined, the properties will over 11 food and beverage spaces.
+Combined, the properties will offer 11 food and beverage spaces.

-A high-speed bullet train linking Pattaya with Bangkok is scheduled to start operating in 2023.
+In a further boost to the destination, a high-speed bullet train linking Pattaya with Bangkok is scheduled to start operating in 2023.

 The project is part of the Chinese Belt and Road Initiative that aims to connect China with the rest of Asia through new transport infrastructure.
-However, Thailand declined Chinese loans to fund the project.
+Thailand declined Chinese loans to fund the project.